Rumbling Hearts: Music

 Kimi ga Nozomu Eien has two pieces of theme music: one opening theme and one ending theme.
 The opening theme is "Rumbling hearts" by Minami Kuribayashi and the ending theme is "Kimi ga Nozomu Eien" (君が望む永遠) by Rino.
 Four cold open theme songs were added in subsequent releases of the game: "Yours" by Kuribayashi for the Dreamcast port, "Kaze no Yukue" (風のゆくえ) by Kuribayashi for the PlayStation 2 port, "Blue tears" by Kuribayashi and Tomoko Ishibashi for Kimi ga Nozomu Eien: DVD Specification, and "Sweet Passion" by Kuribayashi for Kimi ga Nozomu Eien: Latest Edition.
 The ending theme "Omoide ni Kawaru made" (想い出に変わるまで) by CooRie was added for chapter three in Latest Edition.
 Kimi ga Nozomu Eien: Special Fandisk features four ending themes for the first chapter: Haruka's theme is "Hitokoto dake no Yūki" (ひとことだけの勇気) by Kuribayashi, Mitsuki's theme is "Silver Ring" by Ishibashi, Akane's theme is "Innocence" by Tomomi Uehara, and the theme for the normal ending is "Rumbling Hearts" by Kuribayashi.

 The Rumbling Hearts anime television series has two main theme songs: the opening theme "Precious Memories", and the ending theme "Hoshizora no Waltz" (星空のワルツ), which are both sung by Kuribayashi.
 Two additional songs by Kuribayashi were also used: "Kimi ga Nozomu Eien" as the ending theme of episode two, and "Nemuri Hime" (眠り姫) as an insert song.
 The ending theme for episode 14 is "Rumbling Hearts" by Rino.
 For Rumbling Hearts: Next Season, the opening theme is "Next Season" and the ending theme is "Eternity"; both songs are sung by Kuribayashi.

 Reception and legacy

-On release, the video game magazine Famitsu scored the Dreamcast version of the game a 31 out of 40.
+Four writers for Famitsu reviewed the Dreamcast version of the game.
+Two reviewers complimented on the presentation, with one saying how the character's expressions change even when they are speaking lines made the game more than just reading text and helped the story come to life.
+One reviewer said the unique style of the game and its plot twists would keep players engaged but cautioned that the game would not appeal to everyone.

 The anime series was reviewed at Anime News Network, where reviewer Theron Martin commented that Rumbling Hearts "proves to be an involving and compelling look at how tragedy can impact matters of the heart."
 He also commented that the series' slow pacing, especially during the first two episodes, were a problem, comparing it to Saikano, although it worked better in later episodes.
 He also stated that the animation was not adequate, stating that "The character artistry looks good enough to support the story and offers a wide variety of physical appearances for its female characters, but often isn't fully integrated with the backgrounds and has a not-completely-refined quality about it in many scenes."